A thing of beauty is a joy forever;

-The application is extensively documented with standard Mathematica paclet documentation – but we are still working on filling in gaps at the margins.
-There is also a small collection of notebooks for various applications.
+The application is extensively documented with standard Mathematica paclet documentation.
+There is also a collection of example notebooks for various applications.
 The application is about 170 MB with over 800 files.
 It comes with palettes and style sheets, including palettes for the Mathematica Tensor and Geometry routines.

 If you wish to try out a free copy of Grassmann Calculus for evaluation and personal use please write to one of us at the email addresses in the sidebar, identifying yourself and telling us a little about your interest in Grassmann calculus.
 We will send you a link to the download site.

 The following are PDF documents that illustrate Mathematica Help pages for Grassmann Calculus commands or notebooks illustrating various calculations.

 Grassmann Algebra Book from John Browne’s web site: Chapter 1 Introduction

 Screenshot of Grassmann Calculus notebook and palettes.
 Right click to open full size in a new window:

 There are over 500 individual Help pages for the routines.
 These are some of the key ones: